reactjs/react.dev/src/content/reference/react/cache.md

 }
 ```

-In this example, both `MemoWeatherReport` components will call `calculateAvg` when first rendered.
+In this example, both `MemoWeatherReport` Components will call `calculateAvg` when first rendered.
 However, if `App` re-renders, with no changes to `record`, none of the props have changed and `MemoWeatherReport` will not re-render.

-Compared to `useMemo`, `memo` memoizes the component render based on props vs. specific computations.
-Similar to `useMemo`, the memoized component only caches the last render with the last prop values.
-Once the props change, the cache invalidates and the component re-renders.
+Compared to `useMemo`, `memo` memoizes the Component render based on props vs. specific computations.
+Similar to `useMemo`, the memoized Component only caches the last render with the last prop values.
+Once the props change, the cache invalidates and the Component re-renders.

 </DeepDive>